jwillyamz/ezEmu/README.md

 - *Microsoft Word VBA Macro (T1059)*
 - *Python (T1059.006)*

 **Note:** You need to enable some macro related trust center settings for the Word stuffz to work - https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6.
-You also need Python installed and the PATH variable to work for #12
+You also need Python installed and the PATH variable set for #12

 ## Usage/Demo